-Any I/O pins on the Micromite can be used and you do not have to set them up beforehand (the LCD command automatically does that for you).
-The following shows a typical set up.
+Any I/O pins can be used and you do not have to set them up beforehand (the LCD command automatically does that for you).
+The following shows a typical set up for a Micromite.
+A display can be setup on an Armmite using appropriate I/O pins.